Home Blog Infringement

 Jump to Section

-Infringement is the term used to describe the unauthorized or illegal infringement of another person's rights, widely used for intellectual property violation.
-It happens when someone or commodity uses, reproduces, distributes, clones, or in any other way makes use of another person's defended work, invention, or intellectual property without that person or thing's concurrence.
-Intellectual property rights similar to brands, trademarks, patents, and trade secrets are all subject to violation.
+Infringement is the term used to describe the violation of another person's intellectual property rights.
+It happens when someone uses, reproduces, distributes, clones, or in any other way makes use of another person's defended work, invention, or intellectual property without that person or thing's concurrence.
+Intellectual property rights similar to brands, trademarks, patents, copyrights, and trade secrets are all subject to violation.
 Read the blog to understand the concept of infringement.

 Types of Infringement